 It is created particularly for Police forces, local authorities, GP consortia, housing associations or third sector/voluntary organisations wishing to improve how they support male victims of domestic abuse.
 It is aimed at building on existing basic knowledge and is also ideal for those who want to create a service.

-(2) Online CPD Accredited Training: Male Victims of Domestic Abuse
+(2) CPD Accredited Training (Fixed Dates): Male Victims of Domestic Abuse

 (3) Online CPD Accredited E-Learning Course: Male Victims of Domestic Abuse